Alliances (The Wire): Stanfield Organization

 Marlo and Chris discuss how to deal with Omar after his robbery of Marlo at a card game.
-Marlo wants to go straight after Omar through placing a bounty on him, but Chris reminds him of Avon Barksdale's failed efforts to track down Omar and convinces him that a subtle approach will be more likely to succeed and would prevent Omar from targeting them in return.
+Marlo wants to go straight after Omar by placing a bounty on him, but Chris reminds him of Avon Barksdale's failed efforts to track down Omar and convinces him that a subtle approach will be more likely to succeed and will prevent Omar from targeting them in return.

 At their next meeting, Chris reports that Slim Charles approached him to organize a second meeting between Proposition Joe and Marlo.
-Old Face Andre arrives to talk to Marlo, who tells him that his store is going to be robbed again and instructs him to identify Omar as the culprit when reporting the crime to the police.
-Andre worries that Omar will seek revenge, but Marlo tells him Omar will not return from being arrested.
+Old Face Andre arrives to talk to Marlo, who tells Andre that his store is going to be robbed again and instructs him to later identify Omar as the culprit when reporting the crime to the police.
+Andre worries that Omar will seek revenge, but Marlo assures him Omar will never be released after his arrest.

-Chris later enacts the robbery of the store with Snoop, killing a delivery woman and pistol-whipping Andre before reminding him to blame Omar.
-Chris reports in to Marlo that the robbery was a success.
-Marlo tells him about the surveillance camera and asks him to take him to the meeting with Proposition Joe.
+Chris later robs the store with Snoop, killing a delivery woman and pistol-whipping Andre before reminding him to blame Omar.
+Chris reports to Marlo that the robbery was a success.
+Marlo tells Chris about the surveillance camera and asks him to take Marlo to the meeting with Proposition Joe.

-At the meeting, Joe tells him that he has a network of sources that provide him with information about activity on the street and within the justice system.
-He shows Marlo warrants for a drug kingpin named Charlie and is non-committal about helping him, since he is outside of the co-op.
+At the meeting, Joe tells Marlo that he has a network of sources that provide him with information about activity on the street and within the justice system.
+He shows Marlo warrants for a drug kingpin named Charlie and is non-committal about helping Marlo, since he is outside of the co-op.
 Marlo asks Joe about the video surveillance and finally agrees to work with the co-op in exchange for information about those investigating him.

 Homicide

 Bunk Moreland and Lester Freamon scour Baltimore for bodies they can tie to Marlo in the hope of finding Lex.
-They check with the coroner's office, in the sewers and Leakin Park.
-Freamon recalls coming to the park to look for a body as a cadet and being warned to only take an interest in bodies matching their description or they would spend all day finding various other bodies.
+They check with the coroner's office, in the sewers, and in Leakin Park.
+Freamon recalls going to the park to look for a body as a cadet and being warned to only take an interest in bodies matching a specific description or else they'd end up wasting time with other bodies.
 When they return to the office empty-handed, Bunk convinces Freamon to turn his attention back to investigating real murders.

 At the office, Detectives Ed Norris, Vernon Holley, Greggs, and Massey watch Gray talk about the witness case on television.
 Greggs is later called in to meet with Sergeant Jay Landsman.
 Landsman tells her that Norris is back on the Braddock witness case.
 Rawls plans to claim that Norris and Greggs were always working the case together.
 Greggs is dismayed that she is being humiliated a second time.
-Landsman tells Greggs that she must be more ready to play the political side of the spectrum now that she is in the high-profile Homicide unit.
+Landsman tells Greggs that she must be more ready to play the political side of the spectrum now that she is in the high-profile homicide unit.
 Finally, Landsman insists that Greggs must attend a press conference about the investigation.

 Crutchfield and Holley catch the case of the woman murdered in Andre's store.
-When they interview Andre, he is quick to identify Omar.
+When they interview Andre, he points the finger at Omar.